mjvotaw/Coda-2-JS-Minify/README.md

 ![Advanced Settings](/stuff/JS file settings advanced.png)
 [Check out the Usage section of UglifyJS2 to learn more about what these options do.](https://github.com/mishoo/UglifyJS2#usage)

-The preferences menu provides various options for how LESS Compiler notifies you.
+The preferences menu provides various options for how JSMinify notifies you.
 ![Preferences](/stuff/JS preferences.png)

 Limitations